Current Degree-Seeking CU Boulder Student

 - Be sure to utilize the Online Composition Hub for any online class that involves paper writing or multimedia presentations and projects.

 - Start slow.
-The opportunity to take an online class is exciting and we offer more sections every semester, but consider enrolling in only one course during your first attempt at an online class.
+The opportunity to take a CE online class is exciting and we offer more sections every semester, but consider enrolling in only one course during your first attempt at an online class.
 This will allow you time to adjust to your new learning environment.

-- Make sure you are taking an online course for the right reasons.
-Think online courses are easier than in-person courses?
+- Make sure you are taking a CE online course for the right reasons.
+Think CE Online Credit courses are easier than in-person courses?

 Think again.
 You will be expected to do the same amount of work (or more) than most traditional on-campus courses.
-If you are not sure if an online course is right for you, please contact our advisors and we can help you figure it out.
+If you are not sure if a CE online course is right for you, please contact our advisors and we can help you figure it out.